Nicholas Burrowes: Who Chose this Environment for Your Brand?

 Context Used to Be a Deliberate Act

 I remember advertisers calling upset if a competing brand appeared in the same issue (it still happens!).
-If there was any sense of product similarity such as a perceived copy, a rival in the same category, then it was a conversation, or sometimes even a complaint we were supposed to act on.
-We were held to account for context in ways that now seem almost quaint.
+If there was any sense of product similarity such as a perceived copy, a rival gripe in the same category, then it was a conversation, or sometimes even a complaint we were supposed to act on.
+If Homestyle ran this type of advertising now, I am certain we would lose clients on the spot, while the budget would move to platforms.
+We are still held to account for context in ways that now seem almost quaint.

 Similar premium brands are now running dozens of simultaneous ads across a platform with no editorial standards whatsoever, apparently without a second thought.